How to Conduct a Training Needs Analysis

 Feedback at appraisal interview time is valuable since it is timely information.
 Appraisal sessions are also relevant because training needs differ from worker to worker.
 Together, the employee and supervisor or manager can uncover the cause of weaknesses in performance.
 These deficiencies represent areas for training.

 The extent of an employee’s development depends on his motivations.
-It’s useful to identify the forces that cause an employee to behave in certain ways.
-It can help determine his individual training needs.
-It’ll also give you ideas on how to stimulate his desire to fulfill that need.
+It’s useful to identify the forces – the drives – that cause an employee to behave in certain ways.
+It can help determine their individual training needs.
+It’ll also give you ideas on how to stimulate their desire to fulfill that need.

-An analysis of this kind may find out that the employee has an urgent need for self-confidence.
-His individual program can be tailored to suit that need.
-It should stress the importance of attitude, skills, and any other assets.
-These are all things that would give him this self-confidence.
+An analysis of this kind may find out that the employee has an urgent need for more self-confidence.
+Their individual program can be tailored to suit that need.
+Regardless of the exact content, it should stress the importance of attitude, skills, and any other assets.
+These are all things that would give them this self-confidence.

 9. Analysis of Organizational Policy